Trading-Tiger/Telegram-BSC-Sniper/README.md

 Note that this script is provided for educational purposes only, and should not be used for actual trading without proper testing and due diligence.
 The script may contain bugs or errors that could result in financial loss.
 Use at your own risk.

+## Multi Hops for Optimal Results
+The tool uses advanced algorithms to analyze multiple exchange routes to find the most efficient path for your swap.

 ## Low Tax Rates
 There's a 0.7% tax on the swap amount, but if you hold 1k TIGS, your tax rate drops to an incredibly low 0.2%.
 This means you can keep more of your profits.

+## Enjoy a Seamless Swapping Experience
+With this tool, you can effortlessly swap your assets for BNB and take advantage of the many benefits it offers.
+So why wait?
+Start maximizing your returns today!

+## Support Us and the Community with [TIGS Token](https://bscscan.com/token/0x34faa80fec0233e045ed4737cc152a71e490e2e3)
+By purchasing TIGS tokens, you not only support our platform, but you also contribute to the growth and development of our community.
+Invest in our future and help us continue to bring value to you and other members.

 ## License